luizeboli/companies-test/README.md

 # JavaScript

-This is a simple example of how we can sort and group things in JavaScript
+This is a simple example about fetching, grouping and ordering data from an REST API

+Maybe there's better ways to implement this.
+I would be happy if we can discuss about it 🤜🏻 🤛🏻.

 ## Getting Started